uwmadison-chm/breath_web/README.md

 ## Running the app

-Changing experiment settings and adding subjects are done in the Django admin interface.
+Change experiment settings and add subjects in the Django admin interface.

 ## Credits